 But many of us also worry about the challenges of investing.
 It can seem very complex and confusing.
 The value of any investment can go down as well as up, so you might end up losing money rather than saving it.
 In fact our recent research shows that 18% of us are scared of making the wrong investment decisions1.

-As Emma Byron, Managing Director of Legal & General Retirement Solutions, says:
+As Lorna Shah, Managing Director of Legal & General Retail Retirement, says:

 “Knowing where to start is hard – especially in turbulent times.
 People will understandably be feeling unsure about the future at this moment in time.”
 But she goes on to make a reassuring point: “The key thing to remember is that investing is for the long term.
 With time on your side, you can potentially balance out the ups and downs of the market.”